lunchbag/hugo-blog/content/posts/failure-and-solopreneurship.md

 We are the "phone a friend" when you need it.

-We are what makes the journey less lonely.
+We are what makes the journey less lonely, while keeping it fun!

-Your goals, dreams and aspirations take the front seat and we are a support system when you need it.

-You and your business are the priority; investors aren't even part of the equation.
+You, your aspirations and your business are the priority; investors aren't even part of the equation.

 We care about sustainable growth and preserving independence.